 In Freddy’s words

 What did Freddy think about the collaboration with Flow?
 “Brilliant, the documents that Natascha prepared have a consistent and usable layout.
-Safety always comes first in the actions, and the structure and photos ensure that the documents are legible and usable, even for people who only occasionally encounter these very specific situations.”
+Safety always comes first in the procedures, and the structure and photos ensure that the documents are legible and usable, even for people who only occasionally encounter these very specific situations.”
 About Natascha: “My experience with her was very positive.
 She has a technical background and is very good with IT.
 She quickly understood the instructions that I explained, so we could make efficient progress.
 So, kudos to Natascha!”

 Do you also have colleagues with valuable knowledge and experience?
 Don’t wait too long to start (scheduling) knowledge transfer.
 Flow can get you started or help you from start to finish.
 Discover our knowledge management approach.